Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 The Verdict

 Bidding on your own brand is annoying.
-It feels unfair.
-It messes up your blended customer acquisition cost (CAC) calculations.
-It makes your audience segmentation tactics more complicated.
+Feels unfair.
+Messes up your blended customer acquisition cost (CAC) calculations.
+Makes your audience segmentation tactics more complicated.

 Do it anyway.

-The reality is this: Branded search is where your brand equity building pays dividends.
-It's where mental availability converts into revenue.
-It's where all your ad fatigue management on awareness campaigns finally pays off.
+Here's the reality: Branded search is where your brand equity building pays dividends.
+Where mental availability converts into revenue.
+Where all your ad fatigue management on awareness campaigns finally pays off.

 Your share of search metrics should be climbing.
 Your sales cycle acceleration should be measurable.
 Your organic brand lift from awareness campaigns should be translating into branded queries.